rstacruz/til-2020/posts/2018/arch-linux-installation-summarized.md

 ## Hostname

+###

+<!-- {.-literate-style} -->

 It's time to pick a name for your machine.

-### Set hostname

-<!-- {.-literate-style} -->

 Pick a hostname and update `/etc/hostname`.

 ```sh
 echo "myhostname" > /etc/hostname